DomainDrivenArchitecture/lineagos-fairphone/README.md

 Before you ungoogle your smartphone, it might be a good idea to backup your chats from your phone.
 Therefore you just have to store a backup file on your computer and after the installation you can copy this backup file back to your phone and restore your chats.

+## How to synchronize the calendar of your computer with your smartphone without Google

+A very popular and favoured feature of Google is the possibility to synchronize all your devices very easy.
+The downside is that for all those "free features" you don't have to pay with cash, but you pay with your data.\
+Here we suggest a possibility how to bypass Google and still synchronize all your devices very easy.

 ## See also
 * https://github.com/JBNCK/fp3_debloater